michaeldixon60/michaeldixon60/README.md

 ## Hi there 👋
-Working as a Jira Administrator/Systems Coodinator - Utilizing RESTful APIs to manage data interactions with Jira Cloud.
+Working as a Jira Administrator/Systems Coodinator - utilizing RESTful APIs to manage data interactions with Jira Cloud.
 I'm currently learning Flask and SQL Alchemy.

 <!--